 - You have to maintain satisfactory academic progress at college (discuss with the dean or the head of your school to find out their academic performance benchmarks).

-- You must have a valid social security number (applicants belonging to the Republic of Palau, Federated States of Micronesia, and Republic of the Marshall Islands are exempt from this).
+- You must have a valid social security (applicants belonging to the Republic of Palau, Federated States of Micronesia, and Republic of the Marshall Islands are exempt from this).

 - Your school must participate in the Federal Pell Grant (you can access the list of participating institutions, along with their codes, on the IFAP website).